Copper Basin (Tennessee): Early mining history

 In 1851, work began on a road through the Ocoee Gorge to connect the Copper Basin with the East Tennessee and Georgia Railroad in Cleveland, Tennessee to the west, which had been completed that same year.
 This road, which became known as the Old Copper Road, was completed in 1853, and is now part of U.S. Route 64.
 The first smelter was constructed onsite in 1854, and began operations two years later.
 This was done in an effort to reduce transportation costs.
 By 1857, four additional mines, the Tennessee, Mary's, Isabella, and Eureka were in operation in the Copper Basin.
-In 1858, three companies, the Union Consolidated Mining Company, the Burra Burra Copper Company, and the Ducktown Copper Company, were formed to operate different mines in the basin and consolidate the small companies that operated these mines.
-This early mining was accomplished with the use of picks and shovels, and mules were used transport copper ore out of the mines in carts.
-Mules and oxen were also used to power whims, which were used to raise the ore out of the mines.
+In 1858 three companies, the Union Consolidated Mining Company, the Burra Burra Copper Company, and the Ducktown Copper Company, were formed to operate different mines in the basin and consolidate the small companies that operated these mines.
 A total of nine separate ore deposits were discovered and worked within the basin.
 In 1860, several additional small-scale mining operations in the basin were consolidated into the Burra Burra Copper Company, which was placed under the direction of mining engineer Julius Raht.
 In 1861 a rolling mill was constructed in Cleveland to process copper ore.
+This early mining was accomplished with the use of picks and shovels, and mules were used transport copper ore out of the mines in carts.
+Mules and oxen were also used to power whims, which were used to raise the ore out of the mines.

 At the beginning of the American Civil War, most of the shareholders of the mines were Unionists, who closed the mines and fled the area.
 In January 1862 the Confederacy seized control of the mines, halting private operations, and began using the copper from the basin solely to produce weapons for the war effort.
 Shares from the Burra Burra Copper Company and the Union Consolidated Mining Company were then sold at public auctions to Confederate sympathizers.
-By 1863 mining operations had largely ceased in the basin, partially due to the fact that many of the miners joined the Confederate army.
-Between November 25 and 27, 1863 during the Chattanooga Campaign, Union cavalrymen led by Col. Eli Long raided Cleveland, destroying portions of the railroad and the copper rolling mill.
-This raid, as well as the Confederate defeat at the Battle of Missionary Ridge in Chattanooga, resulted in restoration of the mines to Union Control.
+By 1863 mining operations had largely ceased in the basin, partially because many of the miners had joined the Confederate army.
+Between November 25 and 27, 1863, during the Chattanooga campaign, Union cavalrymen led by Colonel Eli Long raided Cleveland, destroying portions of the railroad and the copper rolling mill.
+This raid, as well as the Confederate defeat at the Battle of Missionary Ridge in Chattanooga, resulted in restoration of the mines to Union control.
 This proved a major blow to the Confederate war effort, as about 90% of their copper came from the Copper Basin.